API-AutoFlow/Slack/README.md

+# Summary
+Integration with slack can be used to send alerts to users and channels to notify when certain events are triggered.

 # API AutoFlow Version:
 Configuration config.json was created using AutoFlow version __0.2.5__

-# Slack Webhook integration

-Integration with slack can be used to send alerts to users and channels to notify when certain events are triggered.

 ## Step 1.
 Create flow
 * Create an HTTP Server